beego/beedoc/en-US/mvc/controller/xsrf.md

     <meta name="_xsrf" content="{{.xsrf_token}}" />
 </head>
 ```
 Extending ajax method, adding `_xsrf` into header.
-This also support jQuery methods which are using ajax internally such as post and get.
+This also supports jQuery methods which are using AJAX internally such as POST and GET.

 ```js
 var ajax = $.ajax;